 Gymnema is a woody, perennial, climbing plant.
-It’s leaves have been used as a folk medicine in India for centuries.
+Its leaves have been used as folk medicine in India for centuries.
 More recently it has been used for diabetes, obesity, arthritis and high cholesterol.

 Gymnema sylvestre contains several compounds, known collectively as gymnemic acid.
 Gymnemic acid and a peptide compound called gurmarin are likely responsible for the effects.
 Just a few drops of an extract of this herb affects the taste buds for hours.
-The active compounds are similar to sugar molecules.
+The active compounds are similar to sugar molecules but not the same.
 They fill the sweet taste receptors on the tongue.
 Blocking the ability to taste anything sweet.

 Sweet foods take on a completely different flavour when the sweet receptors are inactivated.
-This could be enough to break the addictive effect of sugar laden foods.
-Helping to stop your sugar cravings for good.
+This could be enough to break the addictive effect of sugar-laden foods.
+Helping to stop your cravings for good.

-We know that moods such as boredom and anxiety are linked to cravings.
+We know that moods such as boredom and anxiety can increase cravings.
 Well, it seems that saffron’s ability to boost mood may also help to reduce food cravings.

 In this study, an extract of saffron reduced snacking and contributed to weight loss.
 A result that researchers attributed to saffron’s ability to boost mood.

 Supplements to stop sugar cravings